makerdao/governance-manual/module-index/module-token-streaming.md

 3. Prior to 6 months passing, the contributor will not be able to redeem any MKR from the vesting contract.
 4. Once 6 months have expired, the contributor will be able to redeem 100 MKR from the vesting contract.
 5. After an additional month has passed, the contributor will be able to claim ~16.67 MKR from the vesting contract.
-6. After 12 months, the contributor may apply for the remainder of the MKR.
+6. After 12 months have passed, the contributor will be able to claim the remainder of the MKR.

 ## Purpose